compromyse/ipman/README.md

 # IPman
-Tired of copying and pasting the IP address while playing a CTF?
+Tired of losing the IP address in your clipboard while playing a CTF?
+Not anymore!

 ## Demo
 <img src="ipman.gif" alt="demo">